Canadian PM Trudeau tells Iran crash vigil he will pursue justice

-EDMONTON, Alberta (Reuters) - Canadian Prime Minister Justin Trudeau, his voice sometimes breaking, on Sunday told a vigil for some of those killed in an Iranian plane disaster that he would “pursue justice and accountability” for what happened.
+EDMONTON, Alberta/TORONTO (Reuters) - Canadian Prime Minister Justin Trudeau, his voice sometimes breaking, on Sunday told a vigil for some of those killed in an Iranian plane disaster that he would “pursue justice and accountability” for what happened.

 Iran says it mistakenly shot down a Ukrainian airliner on Wednesday, killing 176 people.
 At least 57 Canadians died, most of them of Iranian descent, in one of the biggest single losses of life Canada has suffered in 40 years.